James Duff (writer): Awards and nominations

 Duff was nominated for an Emmy Award for his screenplay for the television movie Doing Time on Maple Drive.
 He and Mike Berchem scored an Edgar Award nomination in 2007 for their The Closer episode "Blue Blood".

+In 2006, he shared the Women's Image Network Award for Outstanding Drama Series for The Closer with Greer Shephard and Michael M. Robin.